Self-Admitted GenAI Usage in Open-Source Software: Methodology

 { \begin{enumerate} \item We \textbf{include} mentions indicating that content was generated using ChatGPT or Copilot and then copied into the repository.
 We use a broad definition of ``content'' that includes not only source code but also comments, translations, and other textual elements. \item For commits, we also \textbf{include} mentions that indicate a modification of previously generated content (e.g., a refactoring or fix for previously generated content) or commits that remove comments indicating the usage of ChatGPT or Copilot to generate content. \item For documentation files, we \textbf{include} mentions that indicate content generation, discuss or regulate the usage of ChatGPT or Copilot in the repositories, and mentions that acknowledge the use of these tools. \end{enumerate}}

 To evaluate the coding instructions, two authors independently labeled a sample of mentions, deciding whether they should be included or not.
 We calculated a sample size of 341 mentions (of 3,004) to achieve estimates with a 95\% confidence level and a 5\% confidence interval.
 The inspection resulted in disagreement between the two authors for only 14 cases (4\% of the sample).
 The two authors discussed these cases and tried to reach a consensus.
 During these discussions, a third author helped resolve each disagreement and suggested possible improvements to the categories.
 To assess inter-rater reliability, we computed Fleiss' kappa~\cite{fleiss1971measuring} by applying bootstrap resampling methods with 1,000 iterations.
 The resulting 95\% confidence interval was estimated to be (0.87, 0.95), indicating an \enq{almost perfect} agreement.
 Given this high agreement, the first author continued to inspect the remaining mentions alone.
 In total, we identified 1,292 true-positive mentions of GenAI~tools that were aligned with our inclusion criteria.
-We found true-positive mentions in 156 repositories (11 Python, 12 JavaScript, 37 TypeScript, 49 Java, 47 TypeScript repositories).
+We found true-positive mentions in 156 repositories (11 Python, 12 JavaScript, 37 TypeScript, 47 C\#, and 49 Java repositories).
+We did not merge mentions referring to the same GenAI action (e.g., a commit message and a code comment referring to the same change), as they may indicate distinct usage patterns.